nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![Timetable_2_2](Images/TimetableUG/Timetable_2_2.png)

 >**Useful Information:**
+>* The module code will accept any input between 1-7 characters.
 >* You can enter the time in both 12hr and 24hr format.
 Only entering am/pm at the back of the duration will be assumed
 >as both starting and ending time are in the same period.